Rennzie/code-test-yieldify-bouncing-balls/README.md

 1. Set-up project with tooling which helps minimise small bugs.
 Eslint etc
 2. Build a contained which adds a ball on click
 3. Make sure multiple balls can be added
+4. Set the start position of the ball based on click
-4. Get the balls to drop after they appear in the container
+5. Get the balls to drop after they appear in the container
     - Create a gravity function?
-5. Remove the ball from the container when it reaches the bottom
+6. Remove the ball from the container when it reaches the bottom
-6. Get this working for all balls added
+7. Get this working for all balls added

 ### Components and hooks